ricardozanini/tenkichannel/README.md

+# :warning: The master branch is unstable.
+Please use [v1.0.0](https://github.com/ricardozanini/tenkichannel/tree/v1.0.0) instead if you plan to build the demo sources.

 # Tenki (天気) Channel :cloud:

 Tenki Channel is a tech demo that puts [Kogito](https://kogito.kie.org/), [Camel](https://kogito.kie.org/), [Quarkus](https://kogito.kie.org/) and OpenShift together to showcase some examples using those components.